thatjosh/geolocation-security-management/README.md

 ## To get started

-1. After cloning the repository, make sure you have `npm v6` and `node v14` installed.
+1. Before cloning the repository, make sure you have `npm v6` and `node v14` installed.
 2. Run `npm i` to install the packages used in this codebase.
 3. Run `npm run dev` to run the codebase locally.